retune/festival-2018/_events/VinzentBritz.md

 intro: |
-  The Session is about finding ways to design for the digital world.
+  The panel »Visual Communication for an Invisible World« is about finding ways to design for the digital world.
 Visualising things that are invisible (e.g. code) will become more and more a task designers have to tackle.
 What does a blockchain look like?
-How to visualise the "smartness" of a device or technology?
-Will AI and "machine learning" change the design of the future?
+How to visualise the smartness of a device or technology?
+Will AI and machine learning change the design of the future?
 A panel discussion about possible strategies and ideas from the fields of coding, design and semiotics.

 outro: |
   Vinzent Britz is a Berlin born and raised designer and art director working in several fields such as animation, installations and classical design.
 At UdK Berlin, he lectures a motion design class.
 Besides freelancing as art director he runs the design collective Selam X.